Dmumladz3/Epam-course-module1/modules/Kafka module/Content.md

 Module description:  [Required]
 =======================
-This module provides a basic understanding of Apache Kafka
+This module provides a basic understanding of Apache Kafka is an open-source stream-processing software mainly focusing on practical tasks which would be most likely encountered by any Apache Kafka novice right at the beginning

-Apache Kafka is an open-source stream-processing software platform developed by the Apache Software Foundation, written in Scala and Java.
-The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
-Kafka can connect to external systems (for data import/export) via Kafka Connect and provides Kafka Streams, a Java stream processing library.
-Kafka uses a binary TCP-based protocol that is optimized for efficiency and relies on a "message set" abstraction that naturally groups messages together to reduce the overhead of the network roundtrip.

 Module agenda:  [Required]
 =======================